Kahiko/Growthware-Docker/README.md

     6.)
 Run the command "ng completion"
 NOTE: I tried to incoporate this into the Dockerfile but it didn't work

+NOTE: There is a compatibility issue with the in the package.lock.json file in the ubuntu environment.
+For now you should delete both the package-lock.json file and the node_modules folder then run "npm install" from the Web.Angular folder.

 You will need to edit the GrowthWare.json changes to find the file use your explorer "open folder" choose ".." then "growthware/Net_Core
         DAL_SQLServer_ConnectionString
                 Example: